blueff/cs107e-review/README.md

 `pc` is the fourth register.
 We can't just restore pc to what it held before, because that won't make us out of the current function.
 We need to move value of lr to pc.

 ???
-I don't know why we have to store value of pc.
-Maybe because its value is also the entry point of the current function, so we can use it to do someting?
+I don't know why we have to store the value of `pc`.
+Maybe because `pc - 12` is also the entry point of the current function, so we can use it to do someting?

 **Q:** What instruction in the prolog anchors fp to point to the current frame?